ttltrk/TTT/LAN/ENG/ENG.md

 !!! - I walk by your house. - Elsétálok a házad mellett.
 !!! - They sleep in a hotel. - Szállodában alszanak.

+!!! - You go to the airport. - Elmész a repülőtérre.
+!!! - I go to a street. - Elmegyek egy utcához.
+!!! - I live in the country. - Vidéken élek.
+!!! - A man's house is his castle. - A férfi háza az ő vára.

 ```

 [^^^](#ENG)